YuryShcharbina/test_jenkins/README.md

 `http://repo.example.com` - Artifactory

 ### Environment Variables for docker-compose
 This pipeline uses next environment variables:
+* for Jenkins:
 `JENKINS_USER`  - user for Jenkins container
 `JENKINS_PASS` - password for Jenkins user
+* for Tomcat:
+`DEPLOY_USERNAME` - username for deploy to Tomcat
+`DEPLOY_USER_PASS` - user password for deploy to Tomcat